proycon/clam/README.rst

   (clamenv)$ pip3 install clam

-It is also possible to use Python 2.7 instead of Python 3, adapt the commands as necessary.

 CLAM also has some optional dependencies.
 For MySQL support, install ``mysqlclient`` using pip.
 For `FoLiA <https://proycon.github.io/folia>`_ support, install ``FoLiA-Tools`` using pip.